Bluffton’s iconic mollusks take center stage as part of a culinary heritage experience.

 “May River oysters are close to perfection!” – Pat Conroy, author of Prince of Tides, Beach Music and The Water Is Wide.

-The new Lowcountry Oyster Trail is an experiential tourism, economic development and environmental conservation initiative celebrating the tasty bivalves that are legendary along the South Carolina coast.
+The Lowcountry Oyster Trail is an experiential tourism, economic development and environmental conservation initiative celebrating the tasty bivalves that are legendary along the South Carolina coast.
 Inspired by the Virginia Oyster Trail, the local version focuses on food, fun, discovery and sustainability and will eventually run from Charleston to Savannah and beyond.

 “The Lowcountry Oyster Trail is an exciting multi-faceted economic development concept.”